Francis Xavier Pierz: Missionary

 Also at Grand Portage, Pierz arranged for the clearing of a plot of farmland and orchard which, in keeping with Ojibwe ways, was owned and worked in common.
-He arranged the sale of their surplus produce to nearby European-American miners.
+He helped negotiate the sale of their surplus produce to nearby mining settlements.
 He founded a Catholic school for the children of the mission.
 His letters provide a vivid glimpse into daily life on the mission.
 The Catholic missions at Fort William, Ontario and Isle Royale were also under his jurisdiction.
 In October 1839, the bishop ordered Pierz to move to take over the missions at Harbor Springs, Michigan (now Little Traverse Bay Bands of Odawa Indians).
 He remained there for 12 years.